AriFordsham/GHCWiki/inlining.md

 # Inlining

 Inlining refers to the unfolding of definitions, ie replacing uses of identifiers with the definitions bound to them.
 Doing this at compile time can expose potential for other optimizations.
-As described in the [ User Guide](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html?highlight=inline#inline-and-noinline-pragmas), this is currently limited to non-recursive definitions, to avoid non-terminating recursion in the inliner.

 ## Unfolding Recursions